osxmidi/LinVst/README.md

 Common Problems/Possible Fixes

+LinVst looks for wine in /usr/bin and if there isn't a /usr/bin/wine then that will probably cause problems.
+/usr/bin/wine can be a symbolic link to /opt/wine-staging/bin/wine (for wine staging) for example.

 A large number of vst plugin crashes/problems can be basically narrowed down to the following dll's and then worked around by overriding/disabling them.

 Quite a few vst plugins rely on the Visual C++ Redistributable dlls msvcr120.dll msvcr140.dll msvcp120.dll msvcp140.dll etc